-During a fun outing with friends at a local park, he climbed a tree, just as he had many times before, but when he tried to get down, he fell and landed on his neck, fracturing his C6 vertebrae and rendering him quadriplegic.
+During a fun outing with friends at a local park, he climbed a tree, just as he had many times before.
+Unfortunately, when he tried to get down, he fell from the tree, landing on his neck.
+The fall fractured his C6 vertebrae, leaving him quadriplegic with a spinal cord injury.

-His fraternity, Lambda Chi Alpha, has been a huge part of his life since entering college, and his brothers joined together with him to create a fundraising campaign, called the Grierstrong Movement, which was originally made to garner support for Jared by the organizations on his college campus.
-Now, Grierstrong continues to grow with aims to bring awareness to the community about spinal cord injuries and the impact they can have on people’s lives.
+His fraternity, Lambda Chi Alpha, has been a huge part of his life since entering college.
+After his injury, his fraternity brothers banded together to help support Jared.
+They created a fundraising campaign, the Grierstrong Movement, originally made to garner support for Jared while he was in the hospital.
+Now, Grierstrong continues to grow.
+They hope to use Grierstrong to bring awareness to the community about spinal cord injuries and the impact they can have on people’s lives.

-As of the beginning of the fall semester, Jared is continuing forward with his education, unwilling to give up on his goals at Worcester Polytechnic Institute, where he plans to graduate with a degree in mechanical engineering.
+As of the beginning of the fall semester, Jared is continuing with his education at Worcester Polytechnic Institute.
+He’s eagerly looking forward to graduating with a degree in mechanical engineering.